 Adding pages to the webapp

-SonarQube's UI is built as a Single Page Application using React.
+SonarQube Server's UI is built as a Single Page Application using React.
 It provides the ability to add new pages to the UI using JavaScript.
-A page (or page extension) is a self-contained JavaScript application that runs in the SonarQube environment.
+A page (or page extension) is a self-contained JavaScript application that runs in the SonarQube Server environment.
 You can find the example of page extensions in the SonarQube or sonar-custom-plugin-example repositories on GitHub.

 Note that for security reasons, pages added to the UI cannot include inline scripts and unsafe eval expressions.